PrioteasaAndrei/artistic-colorization-UNet/README.md

 # <a name="appendix"></a>Appendix

 ## Further experiments
-In this extra section we outline some of the experiments that didn't make it to the finla cut and that didn't present meaningful results toward our goal.
+In this extra section we outline some of the experiments that didn't make it to the final cut and that didn't present meaningful results toward our goal.
 Nonetheless they were an interesting study and give the full picture on the efforts put into this project.

 ### The LAB colorspace